The Waldensians

 The

-communion under both kinds is godly and necessary, being or
+communion under both kinds is godly and necessary, being ordained

 and enjoined by Christ.